FAQ – SCHOOL-BASED PROGRAM

 What do I do if I can’t make it to see my Lunch Buddy on my regular day?
 Please call or email us to reschedule, 458-0111 or email your BBBS staff coordinator.

 May I bring in lunch or a treat for us to school?
-You may bring in a treat (cookies, dessert type items, candy or healthy snacks!) to share at any time.
+You may bring in a treat (healthy snack, dessert, candy items) to share at any time.
 If you want to bring some other special lunch, please notify the teacher so a school hot lunch is not ordered for the child.
 Some of the volunteers do this around the holidays, for a birthday or for the end of the school year.

 My Lunch Buddy wants to bring friends along, is this ok?
 Yes, but set the ground rules early.
 The goal of BBBS programs is to nurture a 1:1 relationship with your Little.
 You can let your Lunch Buddy bring friends periodically but we hope it isn’t the norm.
 Please get the teachers input on which other classmate(s) to invite.
 This is a great way for the kids to work on friend making and sharing, especially for those who are lacking socially.
 It is also OK to say no when your Lunch Buddy asks to bring friends!
 Sometimes bringing friends causes different dynamics and may cause problems.